-The tuning fork is positioned symmetrically inside the cavity.
-For comparison, the results for 2D and the full model are also given.
-The simulated value of the geometrical factor and the general dependence of $B$ on the wave vector are more or less consistent with experiment.
-At lower wave vectors, $B$ increases at a slow rate and begins to grow faster as a function of $k$.
-In infinite medium, the increase of $B$ is significantly more moderate.
-As noted in ref.~\cite{Compressibility1}, the steep increase of $B$ inside the container compared to infinite medium is due to the impending acoustic resonance in the fluid-filled cavity.
-We see that the simulated value of $B$ at low values of $k$ is about 7~\% lower than the measured and about 45~\% larger at large $k$.
-When the tuning fork is tilted relative to the container, it can excite new acoustic resonant modes within the cavity.
-These modes also affect $B$ and at least most of the discrepancy between simulation and experiment can be explained by acoustic resonances in the container due to asymmetric positioning of the tuning fork.
-This is discussed further in Sec.~\ref{Sec:AcousticResonances}.
-We now consider other effects, which change $B$ from the ideal perfectly symmetrical situation.
+The tuning fork in the computational model is positioned symmetrically inside the cavity.
+For comparison, the results for 2D simulations and for the "full model" are also displayed.
+The overall computed values of the geometrical factor and the general dependence of $B$ on the wave vector are more or less consistent with the experiment.
+At lower wave vectors, $B$ increases at a slow rate and then begins to ramp up as a function of $k$.
+In infinite medium, the increase of $B$ is significantly less pronounced.
+As noted in Ref.~\cite{Compressibility1}, the steep increase of $B$ within the finite container compared to infinite medium is due to the impending acoustic resonance in the fluid-filled cavity.

+The simulated values of $B$ at low wave vectors are about 7~\% smaller than those measured and revert to about 45~\% greater at large $k$.
+When the tuning fork is tilted relative to the container, it can excite additional acoustic resonant modes within the cavity.
+These modes affect $B$ and much of the discrepancy between the simulation and experiment can be explained by acoustic resonances in the container due to asymmetric positioning of the tuning fork.
+This will be discussed further in Sec.~\ref{Sec:AcousticResonances}.
+We now consider other effects, which influence $B$ even in the symmetrical situation.